Cisco SD-WAN: Basic Configuration Lab

 Keeping a device in the invalid state until you are ready to bring it into the SD-WAN fabric increases security in a production environment.
 The controllers essentially ignore any devices in the invalid state.
 The staging state allows you to bring the edge device into the fabric, but not participate in routing.
 In other words, it will establish control connections but not transit any user traffic.
 This is useful in production when you want to bring a device online, but you’re not yet ready to use it, which might happen in either a greenfield environment, or when the cutover from the old WAN environment to the new one will occur remotely.

-After uploading the WAN Edge List, you’ll see your devices in Configuration > Devices.
+Devices`.
 For each device, you’ll see the chassis number and token value which we’ll use in the next steps.
 Physical devices have a serial number that does not change, but virtual devices have a token (aka OTP one-time password) that changes each time the WAN Edge List is imported.
 For example, if you delete a device from the list, then re-upload the provisioning file, that single device will be re-added to the list with the same chassis number, but a different token value.

 If you did not check the Validate box when you uploaded the serial file, you will need to go to Configuration > Certificates > WAN Edge List and click either Staging or Valid for the edge device under the Validate column.